AvrahamMakovsky/AvrahamMakovsky.github.io/README.md

 # Avraham Makovsky — GitHub Pages Website

-Safe public landing page for portfolio, CV snapshot, and contact.
+Safe public landing page for portfolio, CV snapshot, and profile links.

-This version intentionally does **not** link to a public CV PDF.
+This version intentionally does **not** link to a public CV PDF and does not expose a direct phone number or call link.
-The public page contains a CV-style snapshot and a "Request CV" email action.

 ## Repository root

-Keep only the public website assets in the repository root:

 ```text
 index.html